 Delayed Developmental Milestones

-This combination of spasticity and weak muscles can contribute to delayed developmental milestones such as crawling, standing, and walking.
-This doesn’t mean that children with spastic diplegia will never be able to walk, it might just take longer for them to learn how to.
+A combination of spasticity and muscle weakness can contribute to delayed developmental milestones such as crawling, standing, and walking.
+This doesn’t mean that children with spastic diplegia will never be able to walk; rather, it may just take them longer to learn how to.
 In fact, nearly 50-60% of children with cerebral palsy walk independently.

-Spastic Diplegia Management
+Spastic Diplegia Treatment

-Management interventions typically include:
+Management interventions for spastic diplegia typically include:

 1. Physical Therapy